 - When the Social Security Administration was created and we not only started praying to the new father for care in our old age, but we also started selling our children to the new father so that we could get all the benefits that came with the mark (tax deductions, easier entry into school, easier entry into jobs, access to government benefits)?

 Today we can’t even buy or sell without the mark.
-We have no support structures for our children so they have options if we choose NOT to sell them to Egypt.
+We have created no support structures for our children which might provide them with options if we choose NOT to sell them to Egypt.

 Indeed, we are bastards who have no access to the “congregation of the Lord” — the Kingdom of Heaven/Israel.
 It will take at least another generation until there are true “children of God.”